-After you receive your notification email that your bulk export is ready, you need to be able to go download it.
-You can do so within the project by selecting Bulk Export within the Activity menu.
+After you receive your notification email that your Self Service Production is ready, you need to be able to go download it.
+You can do so within the project or on the Home Screen by selecting Productions within the Activity menu.
 (See Figure 58)

-Clicking this button will pull up the list of Bulk Exports shown below in Figure 59:
+Clicking this button will pull up the list of Self Service Productions shown below in Figure 59:

-This menu will give you all the information that you require about your export including the time stamp and size in MB.
-The First Symbol lets you download your bulk export, the second, lets you delete it.
-A hosting fee is charged for each bulk export hosted on the server per your contracted agreement.
+This menu will provide information about your production, including the time stamp and file size.
+The Eyeball lets you download your Self Service Production, the X lets you delete it.
+A hosting fee is charged for each Self Service Production hosted on the server per your contracted agreement.